POL-G-077, version 1.5, 5 October 2022

 Staff engaging in personal social media activity must be aware of the risks involved in discussing their work and political views.
-It is recommended that staff be aware of the FAQs included in the APSC’s Making public comment on social media: A guide for employees.
+It is recommended that staff be aware of the FAQs included in the APSC’s ‘Personal Behaviour on Social Media’ and ‘Social media: Tips for employees’.

 - Seniority.
 The more senior you are, the more likely your comments are to influence public confidence in the APS.